taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 you're trained in.
 You can forgo rolling a skill check for that skill to instead receive a result of 10 + your proficiency bonus (do not apply any other bonuses, penalties, or modifiers).
+#### Kitsune Spell Familiarity (3rd)
+You've picked up a few magical tricks.
+During your daily preparations, choose daze, forbidding ward, or ghost sound.
+Until your next daily preparations, you can cast this cantrip as a divine innate spell at will.
+A Cantrip IIs heightened to a spell level equal to half your level rounded up.
+## Automatic Bonus Progression
+- Attack Potency I
+- Skill Potency I

 ## Ancestry - Kitsune Changeling
 ### Kitsune